 Back in Paris he fondly remembered his time as a boy in the forests of Dutch Guiana and, deciding to obtain feathered inhabitants from unexplored regions of the earth, he left Paris for Amsterdam, where he became acquainted with Jacob Temminck, treasurer of the Dutch East India Company and also a collector of natural history objects.
 Levaillant examined Temminck’s impressive bird collection and aviary.
 From Amsterdam he embarked for the Cape of Good Hope.

 He arrived in South Africa in March 1781 and described many new species of birds – several are named after him.
 Levaillant was one of the last people ever to see a Bloubok or Blue Antelope as one of his hunters killed one of the last ever recorded specimens near Swellendam.
+I wonder if he ate Blaauwbok steak?
 For birds he preferred to use descriptive French names such as ‘bateleur’ (meaning ‘tumbler or tight-rope walker’) for this distinctive African eagle, and ‘vocifer’ for the fish eagle, for its loud ringing call.
-His drawing of the bateleur and a photo of one flying are the featured picture.
+A collage of his drawing of the bateleur and a photo of one flying make up the featured picture.
 For his books he was among the first to use colour plates for illustrating birds and wisely used much better artists than himself.
 Compare his bateleur to this toucan: